alberthsies/leetcode/1. Two Sum/README.md

 1. Check the boundary

-...Check the boundary to prevent vectors less than two elements.
+Check the boundary to prevent vectors less than two elements.

-...However, this is an `Easy` level problem, the boundary check isn't that necessary though.
+However, this is an `Easy` level problem, the boundary check isn't that necessary though.

 2. Create a hash map

-...Creating a hash map using `unordered_multimap` provided by `C++ STL`.
+Creating a hash map using `unordered_multimap` provided by `C++ STL`.
 The reason for using an `ubordered_multimap` instead of an `unordered_map` is because there might be cases having duplicate values.

-...The map will use the value as `key` and use the index as `value`.
+The map will use the value as `key` and use the index as `value`.

-...This should take `O(n)` time complexity and `O(n)` space complexity.
+This should take `O(n)` time complexity and `O(n)` space complexity.

 3. Check the hash map

-...Since we already got the hash map, we can check the remain (target - num in `nums`) in `O(1)` time complexity.
+Since we already got the hash map, we can check the remain (target - num in `nums`) in `O(1)` time complexity.

-...Thus went through the Vector's items one by one will return us the answer within `O(n)` time complexity.
+Thus went through the Vector's items one by one will return us the answer within `O(n)` time complexity.

-...Note that we will have to check for the duplicate numbers before returning the numbers.
+:exclamation: Note that we will have to check for the duplicate numbers before returning the numbers.